juergenheymann/ddd-heuristics/index.md

 Welcome to the DDD Heuristics site.
 This site is for the community, by the community.

-For now this is an experiment.
-For now it is still work in progress and are experimenting how to
+Look at the [github](https://github.com/Baasie/ddd-heuristics) page for more information how to submit your own heuristics.

+# Heuristics